motorDSM

 asynSetTraceIOMask("serial0", 0, 2)

-is the name you assigned in step 1, surrounded by double quotes.
+where [serial name] is the name you assigned in step 1, surrounded by double quotes.

 3. Set initial parameters